Film on Martin Shkreli's $2M purchase of Wu-Tang Clan album announced

-Netflix have announced details of newmovie Once Upon a Time in Shaolin, which set to tell the true story behind Martin Shkreli‘s controversial purchase of the sole copy of Wu-Tang Clan’s album of the same name.
+Netflix have announced details of new movie Once Upon a Time in Shaolin, which is set to tell the true story behind Martin Shkreli‘s controversial purchase of the sole copy of Wu-Tang Clan’s album of the same name.

 The film is set to be directed by Paul Downs Colaizzo.